omnibenchmark-renku/contributed-project-templates/metric_summary/README.md

 `python ~/src/generate_summary.py`

 The first part of the section consists of usual `omnibenchmark` calls to import upstream datasets.
-The second part will call the `generate_json_from_res_files.py` that contains wrappers around the `omni_sparql` module to retrieve lineage information and aggregate all information in `data/metric_result_file_sparql.json`.
+The second part will call the `generate_json_from_res_files.py` that contains wrappers around the `omniSparql` module to retrieve lineage information and aggregate all information in `data/metric_result_file_sparql.json`.
 The last step will parse the aggregated data to a `bettr` format.

 Once the script is successfully run, you can contact the development team to configure a new `bettr` shiny app instance.
 Please specify in your message the name of the benchmark and the path to the final output file, usually in `{{__sanitized_project_name__}}/{{__sanitized_project_name__}}.json`.